wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * [WooCommerce Poor Guys Swiss Knife](http://takebarcelona.com/woocommerce-poor-guys-swiss-knife/): Home of this plugin.
 * [WooCommerce Rich Guys Swiss Knife](http://takebarcelona.com/woocommerce-rich-guys-swiss-knife/): The big brother of this plugin.
 Most of you will have enough with the little one...
 * [Tessa Authorship](http://takebarcelona.com/tessa-authorship/): A tool to reflect WordPress user independent authorship information, biographies.
-* [Tessa Theme](http://takebarcelona.com/tessa-theme/): Tessa maximizes content and scales from fullscreen to mobile devices.
+* [Tessa Theme](http://takebarcelona.com/tessa-theme/): Tessa maximizes content and scales gracefully from mobile devices to desktop fullscreen.
 Tessa is ideal for photography, art and design presentation.
 "Tessa" has builtin WooCommerce Support and plays nicely with WPML as well.
 * [Nicestay](http://www.nicestay.net): Sponsor website that offers short term rentals of apartments for holidays and business in Barcelona, Madrid, Catalonia and the rest of Spain.

 == Updates ==

-Updates to the plugin will be posted on the [WooCommerce Poor Guys Swiss Knife homepage](http://takebarcelona.com/woocommerce-poor-guys-swiss-knife/) where you will always find the newest version.
+Updates are available via WordPress plugin directory.
+Additional information about the plugin is available on [WooCommerce Poor Guys Swiss Knife homepage](http://takebarcelona.com/woocommerce-poor-guys-swiss-knife/).

 == Thanks ==
 To family and friends for support

 == Collaboration ==
 Whoever wants to work or share his translations, welcome.
 We will provide i18n po and mo files soon.
 Thank you!
-Bugs reports, suggestions and feedback are highly appreciated.
-Translations for Spanish and German and Catalan will follow.
+Bugs reports, suggestions and feedback are highly appreciated..

 == Credits ==
 @samirbridi for the Brazilian Portuguese translation